justusthane/justusthane.github.io/misc/photos-from-walks/index.md

 updated: 2020-09-09
 ---
 Only photos from walks.
 Mostly unedited, unfussed over, unperfect.
-Inspired by https://walking.green, although I'm not really sure what that is)
+Inspired by https://walking.green, although I'm not really sure what that is.

 ### 2020-09-09
 ![](20200909.jpeg)